Quality Spay and Neuter for Dogs and Cats in Ames

-At Somerset Veterinary Hospital, we’re committed to providing quality pet spay and neuter services.
+At Somerset Veterinary Hospital, we’re committed to providing quality spay and neuter for dogs and cats.
 We believe getting your female pet spayed and your male pet neutered is more than a routine surgery.
 Animals receive valuable benefits from getting spayed and neutered.
 By counseling you on when you should get the procedure done for your pet, we’re able to go above and beyond for the animals of Ames and the surrounding communities.
 We’ll also give you detailed instructions about how to best care for your fur-baby afterwards.

 Receiving Valuable Benefits

 When you get your pet spayed or neutered, you both receive benefits.
 You can rest easy knowing you’re not contributing to animal homelessness and they get several medical and behavioral benefits.
 The following are some of the things you can look forward to in your pet:

 - In females, mammary gland tumors are greatly reduced, which are malignant in 50% of dogs and 90% of cats.